owl4ce/dotfiles/README.md

 13. Sweetly GTK Theme \
 *Fix wrong color hex.*
 14. All Papirus Custom Icons \
-*Customize notification icons for volume and brightness*
+*Customize notification icons for volume and brightness.*
 15. Clipit \
-*New configuration rules*
+*New configuration rules.*

 - **Delete all unnecessary comments on the scripts**